 Benefits of the Pennsylvania 529 College Savings Plan

-Pennsylvania’s 529 Plan has benefits in several areas - tax, financial aid, and inheritance.
-In the tax area, Pennsylvania taxpayers can deduct from their state taxable income up to $16,000 in contributions to 529 plans per beneficiary per year, or $28,000 if married filing jointly, assuming each spouse has an income of at least $16,000.
+Pennsylvania taxpayers can deduct from their state taxable income up to $16,000 in contributions to 529 plans per beneficiary per year, or $32,000 if they're married filing jointly and each spouse has an income of at least $16,000.
 The maximum contribution limit per beneficiary is $511,758 as of 2022.
 There are no age or income restrictions on contributions.

-When it comes to financial aid, the Pennsylvania plan does not count assets in a 529 account when calculating financial aid for state residents, unlike many 529 plans.
-You can use a Pennsylvania 529 to give a gift, since the entire value of your account is also exempt from Pennsylvania inheritance tax.
-PA 529 assets are also protected from creditors in Pennsylvania, while assets in out-of-state plans are not protected.
+The Pennsylvania plan does not count assets in a 529 account when calculating financial aid for state residents, unlike many 529 plans.
+You can use a Pennsylvania 529 to give a gift, since the entire value of your account is also exempt from the Pennsylvania inheritance tax.
+Plus, the account owner, not the beneficiary, retains control over the account.

-Another unique benefit to PA 529 plans is the SAGE Scholars Tuition Rewards program, which offers tuition discounts to 300+ private colleges nationwide, including over 50 in Pennsylvania.
+Another unique benefit to Pennsylvania 529 plans is the SAGE Scholars Tuition Rewards program.
+This program provides tuition discounts to more than 300 private colleges.